emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 # Intro to data viz {#intro-viz}

+## Intended Learning Outcomes {#ilo-viz}

+By the end of the chapter you should be able to:

+* Create and manage projects
+* Understand the grammar of ggplot
+* Produce and customize a range of visualizations

 ## Organising a project {#projects}

 Before we write any code, first, we need to get organised. <a class='glossary' target='_blank' title='A way to organise related files in RStudio' href='https://psyteachr.github.io/glossary/p#project'>Projects</a> in RStudio are a way to group all the files you need for one project.
 Most projects include scripts, data files, and output files like the PDF report created by the script or images.